CodeyBoi/appendix3/contributing.md

 - [Next.js](https://nextjs.org/) - For building the website
 - [Prisma](https://www.prisma.io/) - For querying and defining our database
 - [tRPC](https://trpc.io/) - For creating a type-safe API for our database
-- [Mantine](https://mantine.dev/) - Contains a lot of pre-made components for our website (buttons, forms, etc.)

 The entire project (except for a couple files) is written in TypeScript, which is a typed extension of JavaScript.
 This means that we can define the types of variables, functions, and so on.
 This is very useful, as it allows us to catch errors at compile time, instead of at runtime.
 It also often makes it easier to read and understand the code.

 ## Adding a new page
-In Next.js, you create a new page by creating a new file in the `/src/pages` folder.
+In Next.js, you create a new page by creating a new file in the `/src/app` folder called `page.tsx`.
 Next will then automatically create a route for that page.
-For example, if you create a file `/src/pages/about.tsx`, you can access it by going to `localhost:3000/about`.
-Naming a file `index.tsx` will make it the default page for that route.
-For example, if you create a file `/src/pages/gig/index.tsx`, you can access it by going to `localhost:3000/gig`.
-This is (in this project) the preferred way of creating new pages.
+For example, if you create a file `/src/pages/about/page.tsx`, you can access it by going to `localhost:3000/about`.

 We will now create a new page for our website.
 We will create a page which lists all the corps of Bleckhornen.
 This is a good example, as it will show you how to use Prisma and tRPC.